Sumcheck API Documentation

 Generating Sumcheck Proofs

-To generate a Proof, first and empty proof needed to be created.
-Sumceck proof is represented by the class SumcheckProof<S>
+To generate a proof, first, an empty proof needs to be created.
+The Sumcheck proof is represented by the SumcheckProof<S>

 template <typename S>